 The letter essentially dismisses my report of plagiarism and does so in a patronizing way.
 Schubert then panders to me by inviting me to serve as a reviewer to make my “remarks in an early stage”.
 This invitation leads me to conclude that Scientometric’s editorial board does little or no reviewing and is chiefly honorary.

-The letter also trades on ambiguity.
+The letter also trades on an ambiguity.
 The definition of plagiarism is not binary, a quality that Schubert exploits to justify his inaction on the plagiarism report.
-By failing to use quotation marks when using the wording of others the authors of the article gave the impression that the wording they were using was their own.
+By failing to use quotation marks when using the wording of others the authors of the article gave the impression that the wording they were using as their own.
 Failing to use quote marks is not as Schubert claims an “unorthodox technique.”

 Based on Schubert’s statements, I think it’s fair to conclude the following: